 I highly recommend using a Dutch oven that is 6 qt or larger for this to be able to fit a turkey breast in it while being able to put the lid on.
 A turkey breast that is 6 lbs or smaller should comfortably fit into it.

-For this recipe, we are using a skin on, bone-in turkey breast.
-I like using skin-on because it helps keep the turkey juicy while baking, and bone-in will bring a bit more flavor as well.
+For this Dutch oven turkey breast recipe, we are using a skin on, bone-in turkey breast.
+I like using skin-on because it helps keep the turkey juicy while baking, and bone-in will bring a bit more flavor to the turkey as well.

-A lot of times, the thought of roasting any forms of meat sounds intimidating.
-But with some instructions and tips, I promise it is not as difficult as it seems.
+A lot of times, the thought of roasting a turkey or even a turkey breast sounds intimidating.
+But with some instructions and tips, I promise this Dutch oven turkey breast recipe is not only easy and doable, it will turn out fantastic!

-My goal is to break it down as simple as possible so that you will feel less intimidated.
+My goal is to break this recipe down as simple as possible so that you will feel less intimidated.

 Let’s start with the ingredients.
 The key to roasting a flavorful turkey is to use the right ingredients and use as much fresh ingredients.